shabbyrobe/go-num/README.md

     b := a.Add(num.U128From64(5678))
     fmt.Printf("%x", x)

+**WARNING**: I have put a significant amount of effort into the testing of this library, but I am still finding and fixing bugs fairly regularly.
+Please be very careful if you choose to use this for production workloads, and take note of the clause regarding warranty in the LICENSE file.

 The whole library is aggressively fuzzed (see `fuzz_test.go`).
 Configure the fuzzer by playing with the following flags to `go test`: